On this date (or very close to it) in 628, the Persian emperor Khosrau* II was put to death by the order of his son and usurper.

 Briefly deposed in his youth, Khosrau reinstated himself with the aid of the Byzantines — ironic aid, in retrospect.
 After his Constantinople angel Emperor Maurice was deposed and slain in 602, Khosrau availed the pretext of vengeance to make war on Byzantium.

 The season of this war would span the entire quarter-century to Khosrau’s own death — and would initially redound to Khosrau’s glory.
-Byzantium foundered in civil war, bringing that longtime rival of Persia to the brink of outright destruction.
+Byzantium foundered in civil war, coming near the brink of outright destruction under continuous Persian pummeling.
 Khosrau’s top general Shahrbaraz won a crushing victory in 614, capturing Jerusalem where they carried off thousands of prisoners, the city’s patriarch, and the True Cross.
 In the years to follow, Persia conquered Egypt and pressed so deep into Anatolia that the Byzantines are said to have considered evacuating the capital to Carthage.
 Khosrau aspired, wrote Theophanes the Confessor more than a century later, “to seize the Roman Empire completely.”

 The fall of the Sassanids, and Khosrau, from this apex was precipitous and entire.